Sport Science (Coaching) BSc (Hons)

 30 credits

 You will be introduced to the fundamentals of functional anatomy and physiology, particularly the skeletal, neural, muscular, metabolic, respiratory and cardiovascular systems.
-The focus will be on the understanding of the biomechanics of movement and the physiological adjustments in response to the demands of sport and exercise.
+The focus will be on understanding the biomechanics of movement and physiological responses to the demands of physical activity.

 The Science and Practice of Coaching